 Cannabis trichomes are tiny, crystal-like, sticky glands found on the leaves and buds of a cannabis plant.

-They produce both cannabinoids and terpenes that contribute to the plant's taste, smell, and health benefits.
+Both cannabinoids and terpenes contribute to the plant’s taste, smell, health benefits, and the Entourage Effect.

 Although the trichomes can be found all over the plant, they exist predominantly in the flowers, bract and calyx, sugar leaves, and small stems.